 - Proof of assets to oversee schooling, living, and travel costs.

-All the documents mentioned above will come into play while filling an application form.
+Getting a US student visa by showing false material or misrepresentation may result in the refusal of a visa or your entry into the United States.
+All the documents mentioned above will come into play while filling out an application form.
 Take a printout of the confirmation page once you have filled the form successfully.
-To get a visa by showing false material or by misrepresentation may result in the refusal of a visa or your entry into the United States.

 Step 5.
 Scheduling of Interview

 You have to schedule an interview with your nearest US embassy.
 You can book your appointment by telephone or by visiting the US embassy.
 Select your appointment time as per your convenience.